 I was suffering from tremors for which I chose to consult Dr Siddharth.
 He is not just friendly, but also is very motivating.
 The tremors treatment has helped me greatly and now I am perfectly fine.
 In order to diagnose my problem completely, he asked me a number of questions.
 I am perfectly fine post treatment.

 Really a great experience...He is really a good doctor...I was very much satisfied with his service...He is not a doctor who work for money, but his main motive is to understand patient problem and clear it at a minimum cost....I would definitely recommend such a great doctor to all my circle...

 I was having this paralysis.
 The interior of the Wockhardt Hospital was no nicely done, it was so clean.
 During the treatment, my Siddharth Kharkar supported me a lot.
-With the help of her treatment for periodic paralysis I am feeling so great.
+With the help of his treatment for periodic paralysis I am feeling so great.

 Dr. Siddharth Kharkar provides answers that are knowledgeable.
 Yes, he does have brain damage, the Dr. is guessing that the there is a virus attacking his brain.
 Doubts are there regarding the virus whether it is CJD.

 Very nice doctor and intelligent too He made the patient very comfortable by interaction and explained the cause and treatment in very easy words.
 His soft spoken and patient friendly talk made the patient relaxed